AWebZen/micrometabolicnetworks/README.md

 **analysis\_graph\_properties.py** - analysing and plotting different network structural properties vs optimal growth temperature
-**analysis\_laplacian\_spectrum.py** - evaluating and plotting Laplacian spectrum
+**analysis\_laplacian\_spectrum.py** - evaluating and plotting Laplacian spectrum **scope\_analysis.py** - evaluating and analysing/plotting metabolic network scopes, and using a spectral clustering on the species

 **example.py** - toy example of usage of our toolbox